Envisioning Peer Support Conference 2026

 Who Should Attend?

-If you are dedicated to expanding the impact of harm reduction and peer–to-peer healing, there is a seat for you at the table:
+If you are dedicated to expanding the impact of peer-led alternatives, harm reduction and peer–to-peer work, we invite you to join us:

-• Peer Supporters & Recovery Coaches looking for community, connection to lineage, and deeper practice.
+• Peer Supporters & Non-Traditional Healers seeking community, connection to lineage, and to deepen practice.

-• Clinicians & Administrators eager to learn about non-clinical, culturally relevant pathways.
+• Clinicians, Providers & Administrators eager to learn about and support alternative, non-clinical and culturally relevant pathways.

-• Advocates & Organizers building the "care webs" of tomorrow.
+• Advocates, Organizers & Community Members with lived and living experience who are building the "care webs" of tomorrow.

 Event Details